Labirintami/doc/docs/tutorial/index.md

-How To Start
 ---
-sidebar_label:
+sidebar_label: How To Start
-title:
+title: How To Start
 ---

 ``` todo